MATCH PREVIEW: QPR VS CARDIFF CITY

 LISTEN: Supporters can listen in live on Cardiff City Player HD* for all the action from QPR v City.

 WATCH: Extended highlights of the match will be available to subscribers of Cardiff City Player HD* from 12pm on Sunday.

-Live updates from Loftus Road will come via our official Twitter account, @CardiffCityFC
+SOCIAL: Live updates from Loftus Road will come via our official Twitter account, @CardiffCityFC.

 *Search ‘Cardiff City’ on the App Store and Google Play Store to view Cardiff City Player HD on Smart Phones. with content available to subscribers 24/7.